 To facilitate disposal of large items, LSI operates two One Stop Drop stations in rural Nez Perce County.
 Each site is open two Saturdays per month from 8:00 am – 4:00 pm.
-This service is available for Nez Perce County residents who do not live within the city limits of any city in Nez Perce County.
+This service is available for rural Nez Perce County residents who do not live within the city limits of any city in Nez Perce County.

 Located at the grain elevators on HWY 95 at Sweetwater and is open the 1st and 3rd Saturdays of the month.